Photograph: Ari Espay

 Rich, a life-long environmentalist, then turned his attention to environmental politics (Getting to Green, Saving Nature: A Bipartisan Solution, W. W. Norton, 2016).
 The book contains a rousing call for conservatives to reconnect with their long tradition of support for conservation and for the Green movement to adopt the reforms necessary to restore bipartisan support for the environmental agenda.
 The Secretary of the Smithsonian Institution called it one of the most important environmental books of the year.
 The book attracted widespread coverage, including being featured on PBS Newshour.

 When not writing books, Rich operates an urban farm, serves on the boards of various environmental and performing arts organizations, and blogs.
 He is an amateur composer (The Hudson Oratorio, Albany Records, 1996) and gardener, and splits his time between New York City and the Hudson Valley.
-Rich is currently working on three books, one of which is a non-fiction exploration of America’s crisis of competence.
+Rich is currently working on two books, one of which is a non-fiction exploration of America’s crisis of competence and the other is an speculative novel about the possible appearance of the next Buddha, Maitreya, to meet the challenges of the predicted “degenerate age.”